 Payment by Phone Daily Withdrawal Limit

 Transfers between HSBC Australia Accounts:

 • in your name only \$500,000

+Payment by Phone Daily Withdrawal Limit

 • to other HSBC Australia \$3,000

 accounts (for all transfers you set up to be

 automatically paid on a future date)

-BPAY® \$20,000
+BPAY ® \$20,000

-We sometimes use third parties to help us carry out a phone banking transfer on your behalf.
-For example, you may instruct us over phone banking to make a payment to a BPAY® account.
+We sometimes use third party services to help us carry out a phone banking transfer.
+For example, you may instruct us over phone banking to make a payment using BPAY®.
 These third parties may charge additional fees and charges on top of our fees and charges.
 The bank or financial institution you are making a transfer to may also charge fees and charges.

-Payments by Direct Debit or Direct Credit
+Payments by Direct Debit or Regular Payments

-When you establish a direct debit or direct credit agreement, we will arrange for the money to be:
+See clause 12 ('Making payments by direct debit') for terms that apply to making payments by direct debit.
+When you establish a direct debit or regular payment arrangement , we will arrange for the money to be:

-- debited from your transaction or savings account or any other account that allows for direct debits from that account, as authorised in your direct debit request; or - credited to your credit card account as authorised in your direct credit request.
+- debited from your transaction or savings account or any other account that allows for direct debits from that account, as authorised in your direct debit request; or - debited from your credit card account as authorised in your regular payment request.